hashbangCoder/Adaptive-Sentinel-Image-Captioning/README.md

 # Adaptive-Sentinel-Image-Captioning
-Implementation of the 'Knowing When to Look: Adaptive Attention via A Visual Sentinel for Image Captioning' by Lu et. al.
+Implementation of the [Knowing When to Look: Adaptive Attention via A Visual Sentinel for Image Captioning](https://arxiv.org/abs/1612.01887) by Lu et. al.

 Work in Progress.